 Melatonin is secreted by the pineal gland.

-Melatonin is a hormone of darkness that mediates dark signals and provides night information, rather than being a sleep hormone.
-It's also thought to be an endogenous synchronizer, stabilising and reinforcing the body's various circadian rhythms.
+Melatonin is a hormone of darkness that mediates dark signals and provides night information, rather than being an asleep hormone.
+It's also thought to be an endogenous synchronizer, stabilizing and reinforcing the body's various circadian rhythms.

 Oxytocin is secreted by the pituitary gland.

 The function of oxytocin in female reproduction is well-known.
-It is released in significant quantities during labour and after nipple stimulation.
-The use of oxytocin as a medicinal agent during labour and childbirth is one of the oldest uses of oxytocin as a medicine.
+It is released in significant quantities during labor and after nipple stimulation.
+The use of oxytocin as a medicinal agent during labor and childbirth is one of the oldest uses of oxytocin as a medicine.

 Parathyroid hormone is secreted by the Parathyroid gland.

-The parathyroid hormone causes the bones to release calcium into the bloodstream, the intestines to absorb calcium from food, and the kidneys to conserve calcium.
+The parathyroid hormone causes the bones to release calcium into the bloodstream, the intestines absorb calcium from food, and the kidneys conserve calcium.